IBM/aspera-cli/docs/README.erb.md

 The following parameters are supported:

-- `q` : a filter on name of resource (case insensitive, matches if value is contained in name)
+- `q` : a filter on name of resource (case-insensitive, matches if value is contained in name)
 - `sort`: name of fields to sort results, prefix with `-` for reverse order.
 - `max` : maximum number of items to retrieve (stop pages when the maximum is passed)
 - `pmax` : maximum number of pages to request (stop pages when the maximum is passed)
-- `page` : native api parameter, in general do not use (added by
+- `page` : native API parameter, in general do not use (added by <%=tool%>)
-- `per_page` : native api parameter, number of items par api call, in general do not use
+- `per_page` : native API parameter, number of items par API call, in general do not use
 - Other specific parameters depending on resource type.

 Both `max` and `pmax` are processed internally in <%=tool%>, not included in actual API call and limit the number of successive pages requested to API. <%=tool%> will return all values using paging if not provided.